 - Moab Museum of Film and Western Heritage

 Moab Hikes in August

-In July definitely hit the Moab Utah hiking trails in the morning when the temperatures are cooler and not as crowded.
+You can enjoy Moab summer hikes, but definitely plan to hit the trails in the morning when the temperatures are cooler and not as crowded.
 Remember to stay hydrated and wear a sunhat and sunscreen!

 And of course you can’t beat the trails in the National and State Parks:

 - Arches National Park Summer Hikes

 - Canyonlands National Park Summer Hikes

 - Dead Horse Point State Park Hiking Trails

 Moab biking trails are well known so most of the year you’ll need to share the trails.
 In August we recommend you get out early to enjoy the cooler weather and avoid the crowds!